systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     for a variety of production environments, each with their own configuration and CI/CD requirements.

-This separation proved to be beneficial as both the application and CI/CD
+This separation proved to be beneficial as both my application and CI/CD
     pipeline evolved.
 Almost all of the operations were specific to the architecture prescribed by the
     CI/CD pipeline, not the application.